 Required Supplemental Information.
-This management's discussion and analysis and budgetary comparison schedule for the General Fund and Special Allocation Fund represent financial information required by GASB to be presented.
+This management's discussion and analysis, budgetary comparison schedule and notes to the schedule for the General Fund and Special Allocation Fund, and information concerning the City's progress in funding its obligation to provide pension benefits to its employees represent financial information required by GASB to be presented.
 Such information provides users of this report with additional data that supplements the government-wide financial statements, fund financial statements, and notes.

 Other Supplemental Information.
-This part of the annual report includes financial information such as combining statements for the nonmajor governmental funds and budgetary comparison schedules for the Capital Projects Fund, Sewer Lateral Fund, Federal Asset Fund, and the P.O.S.T.
+This part of the annual report includes financial information such as budgetary comparison schedules for the Capital Projects Fund and combining statements for the nonmajor governmental funds and budgetary comparison schedules for the Sewer Lateral Fund, Federal Asset Fund, and the P.O.S.T.
 Fund.
 This other supplemental information is provided to address certain specific needs of various users of the City's annual report.